 Tips for Buying Your First Vacation Home

 Have you reached the point where you are seriously considering buying the second home you’ve always dreamed of?
-Whether you dream of a luxury villa in Italy, a coastal getaway, or a ski resort lodge to share with family, your first purchase of a second home is something to consider carefully.
+Whether you desire of a luxury villa in Italy, a coastal getaway, or a ski resort lodge to share with family, your first purchase of a second home is something to consider carefully.

 Even with a steadily growing economy and relatively strong real estate market, you still must consider what you are trying to get out of a second home to know if it is right for you right now.

 The first step in making your getaway home a reality is understanding your goals and needs.
 Here are some key points to consider:

 There are the familiar reasons for buying a second home — wanting a place to share with family and friends, or locking in a retirement home.
 Some people even look to special vacation homes as family heirlooms to be passed down through the generations.

 Understanding what’s motivating the purchase will help you make the decisions on what you want.

 Getting to the bottom of what you really need may take some thought.
 Down deep, are you a nester or an explorer?
 Would your family visit no matter if the home was on the ocean or across it?
 Younger children may love spending time at the secluded summer place, while teenagers and young adults might be less inclined to leave their cadre of friends.

 Different types of homes bring different costs and demands.
 When thinking about a house versus a condo consider maintenance, like yard work or snow removal.
 If you think you’ll use your second home only occasionally and don’t want to fuss with maintenance or worry about security, a condo may be your better choice if it fits with the reasons motivating you to purchase the second home.